8 Summer Math Centers

 6. Discuss summer plans.

-During the last month of school, post questions about how children will spend the summer break.
-For example, "Will you take swimming lessons?"
-"What kind of ice cream will you eat?"
+Post questions about what children are doing this summer.
+For example, "Are you taking swimming lessons?" or "Have you visited an ice cream stand?"
 Write possible responses on the top of chart paper or an interactive whiteboard, and allow children to make a tally mark in the appropriate column.
 Discuss the results in your morning meeting.

 Place a variety of stamps and stickers in a center, along with cardstock and markers.
-Encourage children to design special cards for Mother's and Father's Day, using a repeating pattern somewhere on the card.
+Encourage children to design their cards using a repeating pattern somewhere on the card.
 When students have finished, have them share their work with the class, explaining the pattern(s) they incorporated into their designs.

 8. Go on a nature walk.

 Have each student choose one item to bring back to the classroom.
-They should not pick growing things.
 Place all of the items in a center and challenge students to order them from lightest to heaviest.
 Have partners see if they agree with the order.
 Why or why not?